 Hearty and rich with just 5 ingredients in this Roasted Red Bell Pepper and Heirloom Tomato Soup.
-With an easy prep, you have an elegant meal!
+Freeze with ease to preserve for winter days ahead.
 Vegan + GF

 Looks like pumpkin, doesn’t it?
 I haven’t quite jumped on the pumpkin train yet, although, I am eye’n those beauties and am looking forward to Fall flavors.
 There are still heirloom tomatoes to be had and bell peppers continue to make their appearance at farms and markets!